jonathanprocter/jonathans-jots/replit.md

 - ✅ Database schema initialized
 - ✅ Static file serving configured
 - ✅ Health check endpoint available at `/health`

+**Deployment Fixes Applied:**
+- Removed incompatible `@builder.io/vite-plugin-jsx-loc` package
+- Configured `.npmrc` with `legacy-peer-deps=true` to handle npm/pnpm compatibility
+- Added `preinstall` script to prefer pnpm
+- Package manager set to `pnpm@10.4.1` in package.json
+- Only pnpm-lock.yaml is used (package-lock.json is gitignored)

 **To Deploy:**
 1. Click the "Publish" button at the top of Replit